hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 * **Services** offer a logical grouping of a set of pods that perform the same function.
-By providing a persistent name, IP address or port for this set, they offer service discovery and load balancing.
+By providing a persistent name, IP address or port for this set of pods, they offer service discovery and load balancing.

 If this all seems a bit too abstract at the moment, do not fret.
 We're now going to jump into an example that demonstrates how these bits